5 House Training Tips

 It’s important to stick to a schedule when house training.
 You’ll need a schedule so that you can predict when your puppy will need to potty.

 You also want to include set times for eating, drinking, playtime, walks, and bedtime.
-The more stable and consistent your
+The more stable and consistent your puppy’s schedule is, the easier house training will be.

 House Training Tip #2: Be Attentive